gillcaleb/resume_blog/_posts/terraform-provider.md

 ---
-title: 'Sprinkler System Terraform Provider'
+title: 'Writing a Terraform Provider For My Sprinkler System'
 excerpt: 'Because what is the point of Terraform if you do not use it to terraform'
 coverImage: '/assets/blog/terraform-provider/cover.jpg'
 date: '2024-07-09'